richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/making_the_matrix.md

 Everything on the Matrix is represented by an *icon*.
 Icons can look like anything; cartoonish symbols, abstract runes, photorealistic 3d images; anything (although most sane Matrix designers use icons that at least vaguely resemble what they are used for).
 Icons can represent one of a few different types of thing:

 * **Tags**: tiny little passive chips.
 They have no batteries or computing power of their own; they are powered by wireless power gathered from the Matrix.
 They typically hold and/or broadcast some number of files.
 They cannot be hacked, as such, as they lack any processor of their own.
+See [Tags]({{< relref "other_stuff.md#Tags" >}}) for more.
 * **Files**: any type of data (text, audio, video, computer code, ...), stored on any type of medium (in a tag, on a commlink, in a host, on a storage chip, ...).
 * **Devices**: toasters, cars, door locks, speakers, microwaves, etc etc etc. In the Sixth World, near enough everything that has electrons flowing through it also has a functioning Matrix connection of its very own.
 	* **Commlinks**: special devices that people use to see and interact with the Matrix.